 Vice President of Marketing and Public Relations, Emerald Communities

 Kay has worked in her current position since 1992.
 Before that, she spent eight years as director of admissions for Horizon House in Seattle.
 Wallin graduated with a bachelor’s degree in sociology from the University of Montana.
 She received national certification as a Certified Aging Services Professional through LeadingAge and the University of North Texas.
-She is a current board member and past chair of LeadingAge Washington (formerly Aging Services of Washington).
+She is a former board member and past chair of LeadingAge Washington (formerly Aging Services of Washington).

 Robert G. Crist

 Having recently retired as business administrator of the First Presbyterian Church of Bellevue, Robert has more than 30 years of experience in professional management consulting and in senior executive positions.
 Past positions include 23 years as partner with the international accounting and consulting firm of Ernst & Young, where several of his clients were continuing care retirement committees.
 He provided professional advice during the formation of Emerald Heights, Emerald Communities’ first retirement venture.
 He is a graduate of the University of Redlands and is a certified public accountant.